chaotic-cx/chaotic-manager/README.md

 - `REDIS_SSH_USER`: The Redis SSH user for the target repository (for SSH tunneling)
 - `REDIS_PORT`: The redis port for the target repository (inside the SSH tunnel)
 - `REPO_NAME`: The name that this repository is referred to in Chaotic Manager's config
-- `CI_HUMAN_REVIEW`: If merge/pull requests should be created for non pkgver changes
+- `CI_HUMAN_REVIEW`: If merge/pull requests should be created for non-pkgver changes
 - `CI_MANAGE_AUR`: This should be set to true in case select AUR repositories should be managed by CI
 - `CI_OVERWRITE_COMMITS`: If we should overwrite existing automated commits to reduce the size of the git history
 - `CI_CLONE_DELAY`: How long to wait between every executed git clone command for rate limits